andfanilo/streamlit-drawable-canvas/README.md

     key="canvas",
 )

-# Do something interesting with the image data
+# Do something interesting with the image data and paths
 if canvas_result.image_data is not None:
     st.image(canvas_result.image_data)
+if canvas_result.json_data is not None:
     st.dataframe(pd.json_normalize(canvas_result.json_data["objects"]))
 ```